-Early Start Kindergarten (ESK): Early Start Kindergarten provides eligible children with 15 hours of free or low-cost kindergarten each week led by a qualified Victorian Institute of Teaching (VIT) registered teacher.
+Early Start Kindergarten (ESK): Early Start Kindergarten provides eligible children with 15 hours of free kindergarten each week led by a qualified early childhood registered with Victorian Institute of

+Teaching (VIT).
 ESK is available to children who are at least three years old by 30 April in the year they are enrolled to attend the program and are:

-- · from a refugee or asylum seeker background, or - Aboriginal and/or Torres Strait Islander, or - the family have had contact with child protection.
+- from a refugee or asylum seeker background, or - Aboriginal and/or Torres Strait Islander, or - the family have had contact with child protection.

-These children can also access free or low cost year-before-school kindergarten through the ESK Extension Grant regardless of whether they have accessed ESK in the previous year.
+These children can also access free kindergarten the year-before-school through the ESK Extension Grant regardless of whether they have accessed ESK in the previous year.